-Technically, the studies in op.39—certainly the four that Vadym Kholodenko played in this recital—appear substantially more demanding than those he selected from op.33.
-This is highly virtuosic piano playing—and very nice music at the same time!
+Technically, the studies in op.39 appear substantially more demanding than those he selected from op.33.
+That certainly applies to the four that Vadym Kholodenko played in his recital.
+This is highly virtuosic piano playing.
+And it is very nice music at the same time!

 6. Étude-tableau in A minor, op.39/6